21 days/ 20 nights

 After breakfast we will drive you to the Gorno-Altaysk airport, where you’ll have a flight back to Novosibirsk.

-To get you acquainted with the city, we will guide you through its main tourist attractions:
+To get to know the city, we will take you to its main tourist attractions:

 - Lenin square - the main city square of Novosibirsk.